jonikorpi/jonikorpi-v8/source/posts/2013-01-25-currently.md

 **I'm currently working on** the following problems:

 1. Designing a responsive layout that makes sense on large screens.
-2. Cutting down on the amount of time it takes to design and build a good responsie website.
+2. Cutting down on the amount of time it takes to design and build a good responsive website.
 3. Making the results of a responsive design process more beautiful.

 This site uses a prototype layout that attempts to solve these problems.
 Here's roughly how it works: